Grobda: Development

 The eponymous Grobda was originally an enemy in Xevious (1983), where it evaded the player's air-to-surface bombs.

 Grobda was designed by Masanobu Endo and a small team of developers within Namco.
 Endo is best known as the creator of Xevious (1983) and The Tower of Druaga (1984), two widely-successful arcade games from the 1980s; most of the developers behind Grobda had worked on both titles.
 The Grobda was originally a defenseless enemy in Xevious that attempted to evade the player's air-to-surface bombs.
 Endo believed that the idea of giving Grobda powerful weapons and attacks was a humorous idea, and made for an interesting game concept.
 The game was planned and completed in three months, one of the shortest development times for a Namco game, and was developed on a small budget.
 The soundtrack was composed by Yuriko Keino, known for her work on games such as Dig Dug (1982).
 She envisioned the tempo for the background humming to become faster as the Grobda moved faster around the playfield.
 The current-sound hardware was unable to accomplish this, so Keino wrote a custom program that enabled it.

 Release

 Grobda was published in December 1984, running on the Namco Super Pac-Man arcade system board.
 In promotional material, Namco used the tagline "Grobda has awakened its combat instinct".
 The game was distributed in North America by Magic Electronics in September 1985.
 Grobda was ported to the PC-8801 home computer in Japan the same year, developed by Dempa Software.
 Grobda has been included in multiple Namco Museum collections such as Namco Museum Vol. 2 (1996), Namco Museum Battle Collection (2005), Namco Museum Virtual Arcade (2008), and Namco Museum Megamix (2010).
 The latter also includes a minigame based on Grobda titled Grobda Remix, where players control Pac-Man as he must destroy as many enemies possible under a time limit.
-Grobda was added to the Wii Virtual Console in Japan on November 16, 2009, alongside dozens of other Namco arcade games.
+Grobda was added to the Wii's Virtual Console in Japan on November 16, 2009, alongside dozens of other Namco arcade games.
+Hamster Corporation released the game as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 in February 2023.